Universal Rank Inference via Residual Subsampling with Application to Large Networks: Rank inference via residual subsampling

 We formalize the heuristic arguments in Section \ref{sec: motivation} about the ratio statistic $\widetilde T_n$ in \eqref{s1} when the network admits selfloops.
-In such case, the general test \eqref{eq: test-general} still works.
-However, the simpler one $\widetilde T_n$ can enjoy similar asymptotic properties.
+In such a case, the general test \eqref{eq: test-general} still works.
+However, the simpler one $\widetilde T_n$ can enjoy similar asymptotic properties without the trouble of choosing $m$.